pingcap/docs-dm/en/relay-log.md

 In DM versions earlier than v2.0.2 (not including v2.0.2), DM checks the configuration item `enable-relay` in the source configuration file when binding a DM-worker to an upstream data source.
 If `enable-relay` is set to `true`, DM enables the relay log feature for the data source.

+See [Upstream Database Configuration File](source-configuration-file.md) for how to set the configuration item `enable-relay`.

 </div>
 </SimpleTab>